-ADVANCED ADVANCED ADVANCED ADVANCED ADVANCED AMERICAN SIGN FRENCH III GERMAN III LATIN III SPANISH III LANGUAGE III Grade Placement: Grade Placement: Grade Placement: Grade Placement: Grade Placement: 11-12 11-12 11-12 9-12 11-12 Course #: 0172 Course #: 0183 Course #: 0193 Course #: 0163 Course #: 0197 Level: II Level: II Level: II Level: II Level: II Prerequisite: French II Prerequisite: German II Prerequisite: Latin II Prerequisite: Spanish Prerequisite: American or Advanced French II or Advanced German II or Advanced Latin II II or Advanced Sign Language II or Credit: 1 unit Credit: 1 unit Credit: 1 unit Spanish II or Spanish Advanced American Speakers II Sign Language II Credit: 1 unit Credit: 1 unit
+ADVANCED ADVANCED ADVANCED ADVANCED AMERICAN SIGN FRENCH III GERMAN III SPANISH III LANGUAGE III Grade Placement: Grade Placement: Grade Placement: Grade Placement: 11-12 11-12 9-12 11-12 Course #: 0172 Course #: 0183 Course #: 0163 Course #: 0197 Level: II Level: II Level: II Level: II Prerequisite: French II Prerequisite: German II Prerequisite: Spanish Prerequisite: American or Advanced French II or Advanced German II II or Advanced Sign Language II or Credit: 1 unit Credit: 1 unit Spanish II or Spanish Advanced American Speakers II Sign Language II Credit: 1 unit Credit: 1 unit

 Students on the Intermediate Level can understand the main idea and some pieces of information on familiar topics from sentences and series of connected sentences with texts that are spoken, written, or signed.
 They can participate in spontaneous spoken, written, or signed conversations on familiar topics, creating sentences and series of sentences to ask and answer a variety of questions.
 Students on the intermediate level can communicate information, make presentations, and express their thoughts about familiar topics, using sentences and series of connected sentences through spoken, written or signed language.
-Students of classical language such as Latin read and comprehend proficiency-level appropriate texts.
 The communicative skills of listening, speaking, and writing are used to enhance the interpretive mode of reading.
-At the end of Level 2, students of classical languages should reach am Intermediate Low to Mid proficiency level in reading, a Novice Mid to Novice High proficiency level in writing.
-At the end of Level 3, students should reach an Intermediate High to Advanced Low proficiency level in reading, a Novice High proficiency level in listening, a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in speaking.
+At the end of Level 2, students of classical languages should reach am Intermediate Low to Mid proficiency level in reading, a Novice Mid to Novice High proficiency level in listening, a Novice Mid proficiency level in speaking, and a Novice Mid to Novice High proficiency level in vriting.
+At the end of Level 3, students should reach an Intermediate High to Advanced Low proficiency level in reading, a Novice High proficiency level in listening, a Novice Mid to Novice High proficiency level in speaking, and a Novice Mid to Novice High proficiency level in writing.